mstocco/mariostoc.co/content/traininglog/20220605-ironman2022-12weeksout.md

 I propped up the rear rollers to get my bike closer to level.
 That helped with the pressure felt from the session [yesterday](ironman2022-13weeksout?sat).
 If I was paying attention, I would have set up the trainer instead.

 Half of the first 45 and most of the last 15 minutes were on the aero-bars and I was on the base bar for the cadence reps.

-Watched a replay of the start of the Sub7/Sub8 event held earlier today.

 <!---->
 ## MONDAY JUN 6 ⛅️